surfstyle/SearchWebPage2Email/README.md

 # SearchWebPages2Email
+The main scope is scraping not-complex websites that periodically update content (like posts) for finding taget keywords.
-Web scaping of a website, search lines with specific keywords, notification (email) of new content.
+The script collect data from a webpage, trasform html into text, search lines with specific keywords, notify (email) of new content.

-It's personalized for more website using a configuration of a file .json (website + keywords)

-The main scope is scraping not-smart carrer websites for find new jobs that matches keywords.
+Note: the scraping can be made on simple webpages where the main content is captured in a simple body.
+You can see the scraped output in a file.txt and then opt if you can search correctly your keywords inside it.

 ## How is working
 - Every scraping of a website is configured in a .json file (url, keywords, outputfile ...).
-You can create multiple .json
+You can create multiple .json for multiple sites.
 - The single scraping return the data of the page.
 Then a search rescues the lines that matches the keywords.
 For every line founded are saved also the previous and next 2 lines for giving a context to the search
 - The result from the scraping is notified to an email

-Note: the scraping can be made on simple webpages where the main content is captured in a simple body.
-You can see the output of scraped in a file.txt and then opt if can search correctly your keywords inside this.

 ## How to use